Digital Audio Tape: Demise

-Sony released its last DAT product with the DAT Walkman TCD-D100 in 1995 and continued to produce it until November 2005 when Sony announced that its remaining DAT machine models would be discontinued the following month.
+Sony released its last DAT product with the DAT Walkman TCD-D100 in 1995 and continued to produce it until November 2005, when Sony announced that its remaining DAT machine models would be discontinued the following month.
 Sony had sold around 660,000 DAT products since its introduction in 1987.
 Sony continued to produce blank DAT tapes until 2015 when it announced it would cease production by the end of the year.
-Even with this, the DAT format still finds regular use in film and television recording, primarily due to the support in some recorders for SMPTE time code synchronisation, and sometimes by audio enthusiasts as a way of backing up vinyl, compact cassette and CD collections to a digital format to then be transferred to PC.
 Although it has been superseded by modern hard disk recording or memory card equipment, which offers much more flexibility and storage, Digital Data Storage tapes, which are broadly similar to DATs, apart from tape length and thickness on some variants, and are still manufactured today unlike DAT cassettes, are often used as substitutes in many situations.

 Digital Compact Cassette

 The DAT recorder mechanism was considerably more complex and expensive than an analogue cassette deck mechanism due to the rotary helical scan head, therefore Philips and Panasonic Corporation developed a rival digital tape recorder system with a stationary head based on the analogue compact cassette known as S-DAT.
 The Digital Compact Cassette (DCC) was cheaper and simpler mechanically than DAT, but did not make perfect digital copies as it used a lossy compression technique called PASC.
 (Lossy compression was necessary to reduce the data rate to a level that the DCC head could record successfully at the linear tape speed of 4.75 cm/s that the compact cassette system uses.)
-DCC was never a competitor to DAT in recording studios, because DAT was already established, and studios favor lossless formats.
+DCC was never a competitor to DAT in recording studios because DAT was already established, and studios favor lossless formats.
 As DCC was launched at the same time as Sony's Minidisc format (which has random access and editing features), it was not successful with consumers either.
-However, DCC proved that high quality digital recording could be achieved with a cheap simple mechanism using stationary heads.
+However, DCC proved that high-quality digital recording could be achieved with a cheap, simple mechanism using stationary heads.